ciscoheat/deepstate/README.md

 var asset = new CIA(initialState, [logger.log]);
 ```

-To restore a previous state, at the moment you need to expose some revert method in the asset:
+To restore a previous state, a simple way is to expose some revert method in the asset:

 ```haxe
 class CIA extends DeepState<CIA, GameState> {